akash-d-dev/Auto-quiz-solver-extension/README.md

 ### 🔹 **How to Prevent Fullscreen Mode?**
 **Method 1: Use Fullscreen Bypass (Recommended)**
 1. Enable **Fullscreen Bypass** in the extension popup (On by default).
-2. Enable **Auto Start**.
-3. Navigate to any quiz page - the extension handles everything automatically!
+2. Navigate to any quiz page - the extension handles everything automatically!

 **Method 2: Manual Background Loading**
 1. Open quiz module pages in background tabs (Ctrl+Click or Middle Mouse).